AMP—thymidine kinase

+AMP—thymidine kinase is an enzyme that catalyzes a chemical reaction that converts thymidine to thymidine phosphate by transferring a phosphate group from the cofactor, adenosine monophosphate (AMP), which is converted to adenosine.

+The enzyme was characterised from cells which had been infected with Herpes simplex virus.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is AMP:thymidine 5'-phosphotransferase.
 This enzyme is also called adenylate-nucleoside phosphotransferase.